baobabsoluciones/cornflow/docs/source/main/architecture.rst

 A DAG usually represents an Abstract Problem.
 A Dagrun represents an Execution.

 Airflow is also built on top of flask+python.
-The project's site is: airflow.apache.org/
+The project's site is: `airflow.apache.org/ <airflow.apache.org/>`_

 Worker
 ************

 A worker is a machine that is capable of executing an airflow task.
-Some of these workers will have a commercial license (e.g., Gurobi or CPLEX) in order to use these solvers.
+Some of these workers will have a commercial solver license (e.g., Gurobi or CPLEX) in order to use these solvers.

 Client